-So check out our site, write a letter to your council member, sign a petition, come to an event.
-Help us let our elected officials know why libraries are so important.
+To get involved and support NYC library funds, check out our site, write a letter to your council member, sign a petition and come to our events.
+Help us voice the importance of libraries to our elected officials so NYC communities can continue to thrive.

 The Save NYC Libraries Campaign is run by Urban Librarians Unite, an independent non-profit organization committed to ensuring access to libraries for all New Yorkers.